Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Again, as you can imagine, with so many port types, finding the correct cable for your device can be a pain in the rear, especially in a hurry.
 This problem is why the USB-C port type mentioned above is such a knight in shining armor.

 All USB-C devices can connect to a USB Type-A port via an adapter or a Type-A to Type-C cable.
-So going USB-C allows you to get the best of both worlds: the out-of-the-box convenience with modern equipment and the compatibility with legacy devices when need be.
+So, going USB-C allows you to get the best of both worlds: the out-of-the-box convenience of modern equipment and the compatibility with legacy devices when needed.

 Synology BeeDrive with cable

-Here's the Synology BeeDrive with a USB-C cable with a USB-A to USB-C adapter attached.
+Here’s the Synology BeeDrive with a USB-C cable and a USB-A to USB-C adapter attached.

 Even though it is much younger and more “modern” than USB, Thunderbolt once had port issues, too.

-That said, Thunderbolt 3 is the first revision that breaks away from the Thunderbolt norm to merge with USB in terms of connection type via the USB-C port type.
+In short, Thunderbolt 3 is the first revision that breaks away from Apple’s handcuffs to merge with USB in terms of connection type via the USB-C port type.
+In many ways, it’s the first actual Thunderbolt revision since it’s the first also available to Windows and other platforms.

 With that, let’s move on to the connection standard.